KurtWink/Simba_Basic/README.md

 ```
 But as the data itself changed, a lot of these operations were broken or no longer had a purpose.
 There was also no strict guidelines or operations that were extremely needed.
 Because of all this, I created a module guideline for creating custom functions to do whatever is needed in the future.
 In theory, much like programs.
 Besides physical restraints there is not much that is limited by the system.
 Yet it isn't going to make itself.
-A really demanding request will request an extremely complex module.
+A really demanding request will require an extremely complex module.
 The real constraints are the imagination.

 The guideline lies below:
  ![alt text](https://github.com/KurtWink/Simba_Basic/blob/master/87c91baf7fbae3636d8b8ad3728fc094.png "Guide")